 What is customer journey mapping?

-Customer journey mapping is a visual representation of each experience that your customer has with you.
+Customer journey mapping, also known as the buyer's journey, is a visual representation of each experience that your customer has with you.
 It is essentially a tool that most brands use to monitor the growth and actions of their customers; to identify their goals, needs, experiences and pain points at each stage of their journey.

 Mapping your customer’s journey means that you get to know them that extra-bit better.
 This allows you to create seamless experiences and, ultimately, ensures you don’t miss out on any chances to optimise those experiences that boost brand loyalty.